masoncusack/BuildYourOwnAPI/README.md

 - If you are comfortable with the use and purpose of Flask and Docker and just looking for the exact steps to deployment, skip to Step 4.

-- If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a>Tweet me</a>.
+- If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a href="https://twitter.com/masoncusack">Tweet me</a>.

 ### Prerequisites

 A few things you'll need to get set up to run and deploy this project:

  - Python 3 - download at https://python.org
- - <a>Docker for Windows</a> - OG Docker will work of course.
+ - <a href="https://www.docker.com/docker-windows">Docker for Windows</a> - OG Docker will work of course.
 If you are running Linux, you should be able to follow along.
 For Windows users, make sure Docker commands are working when executed in Powershell, as that is what we will use for building and pushing images for deployment.
- - An Azure subscription, <a>get one (or start a free trial) here</a>.
+ - An Azure subscription, <a href="https://azure.microsoft.com/en-gb/">get one (or start a free trial) here</a>.
- - A code editor (I recommend <a>VS Code</a> nowadays).
+ - A code editor (I recommend <a href="https://code.visualstudio.com/">VS Code</a> nowadays).
- - A local git installation. <a>Get git here</a>.
+ - A local git installation. <a href="https://git-scm.com/">Get git here</a>.
- - <a>VSTS</a> and <a>Docker Hub</a> accounts (GitHub also useable for source code, but VSTS will be used to track our builds on deployment)
+ - <a href="https://visualstudio.microsoft.com/team-services/">VSTS</a> and <a href="https://hub.docker.com/">Docker Hub</a> accounts (GitHub also useable for source code, but VSTS will be used to track our builds on deployment)

 ### Step 1: Cloning the project code and local setup